 At Kingston University, we work hard to ensure that students from different backgrounds and circumstances have the opportunity to study, and enjoy their time with us.
 We offer dedicated access and support services to students with disabilities, mature students, young people leaving public care and more.

 If you have a disability, specific learning difference or long-term health condition, we can make practical adjustments to help you fully benefit from your studies and student life.
 Disabled students can access a number of facilities and support services including:

-Care leavers are supported through the Compact Scheme, giving them guidance on the admissions process, transitioning to higher education or just building confidence and making friends through their events.
-You also receive useful benefits including:
+Care leavers are supported through KU Cares, giving them guidance on the admissions process, transitioning to higher education or just building confidence and making friends through their events.
+You will also receive useful benefits including: